Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-april-2023-week-2/pool-landscape-report-april-2023-week-2.md

 MAV has increased by 32% from 19 to 25.
 K-effective has increased by 27% from 34 to 43.
 The rate of increase has sharply turned positive.
 These numbers are nothing to sneeze at.
 One could probably argue the SEC attack has had a correlated effect.

-## Other Noteworthy Significant Events
+## Other Noteworthy Significant Events in March-April
-Some other noteworthy significant events in March-April:
 - 11 new pools
     - [EMURG6](https://pool.pm/34d37dabdf2c17056c07a002a685e4bba8673e6bf30c6ef6bd394534) new Emurgo pool
     - New [SWIM] SwimmingPools for the summer heat
 - 1 multi-pool update, [CNODE](https://pool.pm/0775f0139af22e1ebf2c3278598816946e750029b70eace3c5135c3e) (4 pools under [Cardanode](https://www.cardanode.io/))
-- [4/7/23] FAX pool ISPO, 5 Epochs and Saturated!
+- [4/7/23] [FAX](https://pool.pm/7c342689b39e269c29ef74fe12e66dee78df69955544d9f0662f6167) pool ISPO, 5 Epochs and Saturated!
 Look out hot stuff at [Orcfax](https://orcfax.io/#ispo)
-- More wave pool finance operated pools?
 - [ARM1], nice pledge increase to 800kA
-- [BD%] Blockdaemon Pool Group, updating margin from 3.00 to 8.00%.
+- [BD%](https://pool.pm/5eb362978a68a4780f4fd701b8f04f5aeb990eb80b1cb025d99e82a1) Blockdaemon Pool Group, updating margin from 3.00 to 8.00%.
     - Who are these guys anyway?
 The short answer is VC Money.
 We might do a deep dive on them for you.

-### AWP2 Not Meeting 1k Pledge
+### [AWP2] Not Meeting 1k Pledge

-[4/11/23] AWP2 is a low pledge pool group that keeps messing up their stake pledge.
+[4/11/23] [AWP2](https://pool.pm/ae66e56ab11ccb39e882669f220a37956c683e4ce84fefd910012d7a) pool of [Atomic Wallet](https://atomicwallet.io/) is a low pledge pool group that keeps messing up their stake pledge.
 Get out of that pool people if you want rewards.
+How hard is a 1kAda pledge to keep for a 25MAda pool!

 {% img src="awp2_pledge_not_met.png" alt="awp2_pledge_not_met" %}

-We sent out a warning tweet to the community:
+We sent out a warning tweet to the community, as did [OYSTR Pool](https://twitter.com/OystrPool) (Good looks).

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">Imagine not meeting a 1kAda pledge...<br><br>AWP Pool Group has 3 pools, combined 3kAda Pledge, and 125MAda Stake, giving them a 40,000x Leverage Factor.<br><br>AWP has 2 tweets on Cardano in 3 years.<br><br>Between OYSTR and AWP, there&#39;s a clear choice what&#39;s better for the <a href="https://twitter.com/hashtag/CardanoCommunity?src=hash&amp;ref_src=twsrc%5Etfw">#CardanoCommunity</a>. <a href="https://t.co/fa6etdzYfd">https://t.co/fa6etdzYfd</a></p>&mdash; BALANCE (@BalanceData22) <a href="https://twitter.com/BalanceData22/status/1645752437523857408?ref_src=twsrc%5Etfw">April 11, 2023</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

-### NUFI0 Whale Over-Saturation Attack?
+### [NUFI0] Whale Over-Saturation Attack?

 Was [NUFI0] Pool subject to a Whale Over-Saturation Attack (OSA)??
+An OSA is when a whale entity delagates a massive amount od stake to a pool to super saturate the pool (stake well over the saturation limit of ~80MAda) and thereby tanks the pool's reward returns.

 [NuFi](https://nu.fi/) is a non-custodial web3 crypto wallet service powered by parent company [VacuumLabs](https://vacuumlabs.com/adalite/).
 The now NUFI% pools can be found under the ADALITE Pool Group, their former wallet and branding.
 They use to be a super low pledge, high leverage pool group on the far right of the chart, but have since added significant pledge and stake, as shown below: